 In the paper, we also looked at the literature around the game Spent, a free, text-based poverty simulator.
 The game is overt in its messaging—making an argument that it is hard to dig oneself out of being poor—but we found a Yale University study that indicated that some people became less empathetic after playing.
 Because Spent offers players choices, the game seemed to indicate to some players that people are poor because poor people make bad choices.

 But that doesn’t invalidate the game’s utility as a teaching tool.
 Students can play it, write a critique of it, and then make a new version using free interactive fiction tools like Twine or inkleWriter.
 (For more, see my interactive fiction post.)

 We also analyzed That Dragon, Cancer, an autobiographical game about a family who lost a child to cancer.
 This game restricts player agency, thus indicating that in life, we sometimes don’t have control over what comes at us.
-In one vignette, players become Ryan, the father, who ineffectively tries to console a crying young Joel overnight in the hospital; however, none of the player’s interactions have consequences, and Joel persists in crying (the audio is actually Joel crying).
+In one vignette, players become Ryan, the father, who ineffectively tries to console a crying young Joel overnight in the hospital; however, none of the player’s interactions have consequences, and Joel persists in crying.

 Perspective-Taking With Games